 Above all, Canadians are universally known for being friendly and welcoming, making it the perfect place for British expats to move to.
-So if you are thinking of moving to Canada from the UK, there are a few things you should know before making the big move.
+So if you are thinking of using removals to Canada from the UK, there are a few things you should know before making the big move.

 Tips for moving to Canada

 Although UK citizens can visit Canada visa-free if only staying temporarily (as long as they have an Electronic Travel Authorisation (eTA), which can be purchased easily online beforehand), for those intending to live and work in the country, a visa is needed.